jemunozt/DataScientistTest/README.md

 Report to communicate results
 Conclusions / Decision making

-## see the detail in "Diabetes% 20Analysis.ipynb"
+## see the detail in "Diabetes Analysis.ipynb"